 At Modern Dentistry of Shrewsbury, we offer treatment options to improve your comfort.
 For both bruxism and TMJ problems, we create custom-fitted oral appliances that you will wear while you sleep.
 The soft appliances gently add cushion between your teeth, so you do not grind or clench.
 In addition, we may select an appliance that gently repositions your jaw for greater comfort and reduced stress on your jaw joints.

-Dr. Pizzi and Dr. Mehdi also offer Botox treatment, which may reduce TMJ soreness and tightness.
+We also offer Botox treatment, which may reduce TMJ soreness and tightness.

 Do I Make A Good Candidate?

-Your candidacy depends heavily on whether you suffer from bruxism or TMJ problems.
+Your candidacy depends primarily on whether you suffer from bruxism or TMJ problems.
 If you answer, “yes” to one or more of the common symptoms, you may need treatment.
 The symptoms of each disorder include:

 - Dull, chronic headache

 - Loose, fractured, or worn teeth

 - Tight jaw muscles

 - Pain around jaw or ear